ferreiraklet/ransomwareproject/README.md

-# ransomwareproject
+# RansomWare-Project
-This is a mini ransomware made with python o/
+## This is a mini ransomware made with python OOP o/

+### It is only for educational porposes!!!

+### Only for educationao porposes.
+If used in a bad way, I will not be responsible for your actions!